Intro to Amplify Shader Editor

 Let’s look at the nodes tree

-There is an orange node named Sobel Main.
+There is an orange node named “Sobel Main”.
 It is a function.
-If you double-click on it ASE which opens as a new bookmark.
-We should not forget that functions are very useful features as they save us time and keep order in graph tree, usually designed to do one task plus you have the added bonus of being able to reuse them in other shaders.
+If you double-click on it, ASE will open it as a new bookmark.
+We should not forget that functions are very useful features, as they save us time and maintain order in the graph tree.
+Usually, they are designed to do one task, plus you have the added bonus of being able to reuse them in other shaders.

 Go to the Project menu and select our Custom_Sobel test material: